Pvt Ltd to OPC Conversion Under Section 18 in 15 to 30 Working Days Starting at Just ₹5,999

 Mistake #4: Missing the Form MGT-14 filing deadline

 The special resolution authorising conversion must be filed via Form MGT-14 within 30 days of passing.
-Late filing attracts ₹200 per day additional fee under Section 403 of the Companies Act, 2013.
+Late filing attracts additional fees as a multiplier of the normal filing fee under Section 403 of the Companies Act, 2013 (e.g., 2x normal fee for up to 30 days' delay, escalating up to 12x for delays beyond 180 days).
 Do not delay this step.

 Mistake #5: Ignoring post-conversion name updates